Introduction to the National Repository Platform

 The platform hosts repositories built using several frameworks, including:

-- CESNET Invenio: a digital repository platform based on Invenio RDM, provided by CESNET
+- CESNET Invenio: a digital repository software based on Invenio RDM, provided by CESNET,

-- CLARIN DSpace: a digital repository platform based on DSpace, provided by LINDAT/CLARIN
+- CLARIN DSpace: a digital repository software based on DSpace, provided by LINDAT/CLARIN,

-- ASEP/ARL: a digital repository platform used on the Czech Academy of Sciences
+- ASEP/ARL: a digital repository software used on the Czech Academy of Sciences.

 Alternative repository implementations can be run in the infrastructure as well, provided they can be operated within Kubernetes containers and store their data into Ceph/S3 interface.